Saint Joan of Arc and the Knights Templar:

-Evidence that Joan of Arc was Hereditary Templar Nobility
+Evidence Joan of Arc was Hereditary Templar Nobility

-Notre Dame Cathedral in Paris, constructed by the Knights Templar, features a statue of Joan of Arc, which portrays her with some indications of her own Templar affiliations.
+Notre Dame Cathedral in Paris, constructed by the Knights Templar (1163-1250 AD), features a statue of Joan of Arc (added ca. 1440 AD), which portrays her with some indications of her own Templar affiliations.
 This iconic statue shows her with a distinctly proper Templar sword, in the original 12th century form, which is markedly different from the French swords used during her time.
 Her battle flag is mounted on the lance in a manner reflecting the Agnus Dei seal of the Templar Grand Mastery.

 Her statue also shows a pouch hanging from her belt, mirroring the Templar iconographic “money pouch” traditionally depicted on the belt of Mary Magdalene, subtly indicating their spiritual connection and saintly association.

 This symbolism was based upon a Biblical reference that Mary was a woman of independent means, who helped support the first Apostles of Jesus.
 The New Testament Gospel of Luke recounts that “Mary Magdalene… and many others… provided for them out of their resources.”
 (Luke 8:2-3.)
 This is supported by the reference that “Mary Magdalene… followed him [Jesus], and ministered unto him” (Mark 15:40-41).
 Therefore, the money pouch is an iconic Templar symbol of her status as a sponsoring patron saint of the Apostles.